wmutschl/mutschler.eu/content/linux/install-guides/fedora-btrfs.md

 *Timeshift* will now check every hour if snapshots ("hourly", "daily", "weekly", "monthly", "boot") need to be created or deleted.
 Note that "boot" snapshots will not be created directly but about 10 minutes after a system startup.

 *Timeshift* puts all snapshots into `/run/timeshift/backup`.
-Conveniently, the real root (subvolid 5) of your BTRFS partition is also mounted here every time you start Timeshift, so it is easy to view, create, delete and move around snapshots manually.
+Conveniently, the real root (subvolid 5) of your btrfs partition is also mounted here every time you start Timeshift, so it is easy to view, create, delete and move around snapshots manually.
 But you can also use `/btrfs_pool` for that.

 ```bash
 ls /run/timeshift/backup